 The similarity of the badge to that of Leicester Tigers (see below) has been noted; what Gloucester fans would give for similar levels of on-field success.

 Next it was the turn of Edinburgh.
 Like Gloucester, they chose only to change their badge.
-But like Bristol they are looking to signal the start of a new era under a new Director of Rugby.
-The arrival of Richard Cockerill saw a hugely improved league campaign and a PRO14 play-off appearance.
+But like Bristol, they are looking to signal the start of a new era under a new Director of Rugby.
+The arrival of Richard Cockerill saw a hugely improved league campaign and a PRO14 play-off appearance in 2018.

 — Edinburgh Rugby (@EdinburghRugby) May 31, 2018